 For grade 2 students with an IEP, 504, or English Learner ILP, it is beneficial to understand the structure of the optional second grade ELA and math assessments.
 Both ELA and math are divided into subparts to ensure age-appropriate length of testing sessions.
-Both assessments have the teacher reading the assessment aloud to all students.
-Test administrators will read as much as possible without changing what the test is measuring.
-Test administrators should follow the Test Administrator Proctor Scripts (TAPS) exactly.
-An IEP,
+Both assessments have the teacher reading sections of the assessment aloud to all students.
+Test administrators should follow the Secure Test Administrator Proctor Scripts (TAPS) exactly.
+An IEP, 504, or English Learner ILP plan cannot provide an accommodation on a state assessment that would alter what is being tested.
+Follow the detailed administration directions in the accompanying Secure Read Aloud TAPS for students with a read aloud accommodation.